RESOStandards/reso-certification-help/README.md

 **Other Guides**

 ### [Providers](/docs/providers.md)
 Contains information for data providers.
-For example, MLS Vendors who are going through the RESO Certification process with their customers.
+For example, MLS vendors who are going through the RESO Certification process with their customers.

 ### [Recipients](/docs/recipients.md)
 Guide for customers of data providers.
-This would typically be an MLS receiving certification from an MLS Vendor.
+This would typically be an MLS receiving certification from an MLS vendor.

 ### [Normal Users](/docs/normal-users.md)
 Normal users have special accounts assigned to them so they can access RESO Certification System information from an API rather than the website.